 - No matter what you give, it will have a positive impact and help others in need.
-This event truly shows how small actions can make a huge difference.
+This special day truly shows how small actions can make a huge difference.

 4. How can you help?

-With many people in need around the world, there are many possibilities to take action and help others on Dec 1.
+With many people in need around the world, there are just as many possibilities to take action and help others on Giving Tuesday 2021.

 This year, Plan International Canada is focusing its efforts on helping children and families in countries that have been disproportionately impacted by COVID-19.
 Since the start of the pandemic, more people are going hungry across the globe with 40 million people now on the brink of starvation.
 Additionally, inequitable access to vaccines is leaving millions of lives at risk.
 As of mid November, only 4.6% of people in low-income countries have received at least one dose of COVID-19 vaccine.